roc-streaming/roc-toolkit/docs/sphinx/building/scons_options.rst

 --prefix=PREFIX                                installation prefix, '/usr' by default --bindir=BINDIR                                path to the binary installation directory (where to install Roc command-line tools), '<prefix>/bin' by default
---libdir=LIBDIR                                path to the library installation directory (where to install Roc library), auto-detect if empty
+--libdir=LIBDIR                                path to the library installation directory (where to install Roc library), auto-detected by default
 --incdir=INCDIR                                path to the headers installation directory (where to install Roc headers), '<prefix>/include' by default
 --mandir=MANDIR                                path to the manuals installation directory (where to install Roc manual pages), '<prefix>/share/man/man1' by default
---build=BUILD                                  system name where Roc is being compiled, e.g. 'x86_64-pc-linux-gnu', auto-detect if empty
+--build=BUILD                                  system name where Roc is being compiled, e.g. 'x86_64-pc-linux-gnu', auto-detected by default
---host=HOST                                    system name where Roc will run, e.g. 'arm-linux-gnueabihf', auto-detect if empty
+--host=HOST                                    system name where Roc will run, e.g. 'arm-linux-gnueabihf', auto-detected by default
 --platform=PLATFORM                            platform name where Roc will run, supported values: empty (detect from host), 'linux', 'unix', 'darwin', 'android'
 --compiler=COMPILER                            compiler name and optional version, e.g. 'gcc-4.9', supported names: empty (detect what available), 'clang', 'gcc', 'cc'
 --sanitizers=SANITIZERS                        list of gcc/clang sanitizers, supported names: empty (no sanitizers), 'all', 'undefined', 'address'